Skip to content

 Heute hat es geregnet, trotzdem habe ich einen Spaziergang gemacht.

-Sentence 1,trotzdemSentence 2 (with inversion of verb and subject)
+Sentence 1,trotzdemSentence 2 (with inversion)

 Heute hat es geregnet,trotzdemhabe ich einen Spaziergang gemacht.